vmware/terraform-provider-avi/website/docs/d/avi_wafapplicationsignatureprovider.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `name` - Name of application specific ruleset provider.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `service_status` - If this object is managed by the application signatures update  service, this field contain the status of this syncronization.
 Field introduced in 20.1.3.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `uuid` - Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.